open-stage/blender-dmx-web/content/docs/Setup.md

 Fixtures imported from GDTF reside here and have own node trees in there.
 Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause the addon to stop working.
 Generally, avoid such manual edits.
-If you break a fixture or it's collection, the BlenderDMX Addon might stop working correctly, and even Fixture - menu - edit might stop working.
+If you break a fixture or its collection, the BlenderDMX Addon might stop working correctly, and even Fixture → Edit might stop working.
 You can [force-delete fixture via the Fixture list](../fixture/#force-delete-fixture).

 ## Logging